Welcome to Year One

-Our teacher is Mrs Mavin and we are supported by Miss Edington.
-We are also taught on a Wednesday afternoon by Mrs Wilkinson.
+Our teacher is Mrs Mavin.
+We are also taught by Mrs Wilkinson one afternoon a week.

 Children are totally involved in their learning and are given choices about the activity that they want to focus on.
 Children on a weekly or daily basis are consulted on activities and resources that could go into the different areas of learning.

 Currently in year 1 our Explore and Learn Areas are:

 Independent reading and writing opportunities run throughout every area.

 - Curriculum – History , Geography and Science

 Each day, children learn through either a small adult led activity, child-led investigation, or by choosing from planned activities which consists of independent activities initiated by the teacher (linked to curriculum coverage and progression).
 ‘Planning time ‘and ‘Review time’ each day, play an important role in developing good thinking habits and developing more independent learners.